awez/amirrajan.github.com/a-dark-room/index.md

 - During the peak in the paid section, A Dark Room received 20,000 downloads in one day.
 - That's 10x the number of downloads in the free section versus paid.
 - ADR's total paid downloads to date is 747,000 with a gross revenue of $522,900.
-- If ADR were free, the ad revenue would be $242,775 (747,000 downloads, multipled by a factor of 10, multipled by 28% clicks, multiplied by $0.13 per click).
+- If ADR were free, the ad revenue would be $242,775 (747,000 downloads, multiplied by a factor of 10, multiplied by 28% clicks, multiplied by $0.13 per click).

 So, the good news is A Dark Room _was_ better off being a paid app.
 This also shows that the real money isn't in ads.
 It looks like all the top grossing apps make their money off of In-App Purchases.
 Welp.
 There you have it :-)